-In the British History Challenge we now reach the reign of Henry II… and accuracy completely goes out of the window (again!)
+In the British history challenge we now reach the reign of Henry II, and accuracy completely goes out of the window (again!)

-- General Opinion: For a film with both Burton and O’Toole this is rubbish.
+- General Opinion: For a film with both Burton and O’Toole, this is rubbish.

-- Somehow the writer has managed to turn one of the greatest feuds between church and state into a Bromance… Besides the fact that there is no evidence to state that they were actually lovers, Henry and Becket spend the first hour gazing lovingly into each others eyes, riding horses together and subtly playing out some sort of medieval love story against the advice of everyone else in the court.
-In the second hour the bromance undertone just gets worse and more obvious as Henry whinges about his ‘lost love’ whilst Becket storms moodily around various churches and monasteries.
-It dosn’t help that Henry’s last words to Becket are “It hurts too much” and the fact that he later strips off in front of Becket’s tomb.
-All of this pushes what should be the main focus of the film, the feud, into a subsidiary position, and over simplifies it to the extreme.
+- Somehow the writer has managed to turn one of the greatest feuds between church and state into a troubled bromance.
+Besides the fact that there is no evidence to state that they were actually lovers, Henry and Becket spend the first hour gazing lovingly into each other’s eyes, riding horses together and subtly playing out a medieval love story against the advice of everyone else in the court.
+In the second hour the bromance undertone just gets worse and more obvious as Henry whinges about his ‘lost love,’ whilst Becket storms moodily around various churches and monasteries.
+It doesn’t help that Henry’s last words to Becket are “it hurts too much,” and that he later strips off in front of Becket’s tomb.
+All of this pushes what should be the main focus of the film, the feud, into a subsidiary position, and over simplifies things to the extreme.

 #7 The Lion in Winter

-- The other problem is that it’s all too enclosed and not much really happen,s meaning that it gets a bit dull towards the end.
+- The other problem is that it’s all too enclosed and not much really happens, meaning that it gets a bit dull towards the end.
 To be honest, at least half an hour could have been chopped from the middle of the film and it would have been fine.

 - Rating: 5/10- Worth watching but a bit of a damp squib.